Rules Regarding the Michigan Digital Newspaper Grant Program

 - Michigan picture postcards may be submitted to the Library in lieu of electronic votes.
 Postcard voting is subject to the following limitations:

-- Postcards can be sent in the week prior to electronic voting, but they cannot be postmarked earlier than January 13, 2020.
-All postcards must be received by the Library no later than January 25, 2020.
+- Postcards can be sent in the week prior to electronic voting, but they cannot be postmarked earlier than March 15, 2021 and must be postmarked no later than March 21, 2021.
+All postcards must be received by the Library no later than March 28, 2021.

 - A single postcard will be considered equal in value to ten (10) electronic votes.